abaer123/gitlab-agent/doc/identity_and_auth.md

 Each agent may have 0 or more tokens in GitLab's database.
 Ability to have several valid tokens helps facilitate token rotation without having to re-register an agent.
 Each token record in the database has:

 - Agent identity it belongs to
+- Token value.
+Encrypted at rest.
-- Creation time
+- Creation time.
-- Who created it
+- Who created it.
-- Revocation flag to mark tokens as revoked
+- Revocation flag to mark token as revoked.
-- Revocation time
+- Revocation time.
-- A text field to store any comments the administrator may want to make about the token for future self
+- A text field to store any comments the administrator may want to make about the token for future self.

+Tokens are immutable.
+Only the following fields can be updated:
+- Revocation flag.
+Can only be updated to `true` once.
+Immutable after that.
+- Revocation time.
+Set automatically to the current time when revocation flag is set.
+Immutable after that.
+- Comments field.
+Can be updated any number of times, including after the token has been revoked.

 For each request from an agent GitLab checks if the token is valid - exists in the database and has not been revoked.
 This information may be cached for some time to reduce load on the database.